Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 * Media: I used two photo's from [unsplash.com][1] ( a free stock image libary).

 - *Photo 1*: Photo of Marjolein made by Darinde Heerema
-- *Photo 2*: Photo made by by Nolan Issac on Unsplash
+- *Photo 2*: Photo made by by Nolan Issac on Unsplash.com
 - *Photo 3*: Photo of Marjolein made by Darinde Heerema
-- *Photo 4*: Photo by Nathan Riley on Unsplash
+- *Photo 4*: Photo by Nathan Riley on Unsplash.com

 **Acknowledgements**